 Bale is a former child star turned very versatile leading man, with a reputation for taking any role that challenged him.
 While his most famous role prior to the Batman films was his performance as Patrick Bateman in the film adaptation of American Psycho, he's also known for being willing to radically transform his body for a role.
 He lost 63 pounds for The Machinist, immediately gained it back and then some (100) to play everyone's favorite masked vigilante in Batman Begins, then went skeletal again to star in Rescue Dawn, then gained it back for The Dark Knight, then went skeletal again to star in The Fighter.
 And then made The Dark Knight Rises.
 And then put on 43 pounds to play an overweight man in American Hustle.
-Most recently, he's put on even more weight to play former US Vice-President Dick Cheney with terrifying accuracy.
+Most recently, he's put on even more weight to play former US Vice-President Dick Cheney in Vice with terrifying accuracy.

-If you ever needed someone to play both Laurel AND Hardy in the same movie, this is the actor you'd turn to.
+If you ever needed someone to play both Laurel and Hardy in the same movie, this is the actor you'd turn to.

 Case in point: he was cast as President George W. Bush in W. in 2008 (though he dropped out in pre-production), and went on to play Vice President Dick Cheney in Vice a decade later.
 That's right—Bale very nearly played both of these guys◊.